Get a free, no obligation personal loan quote with rates as low as 9.99%

 Once they’ve purchased the vehicles outright, dealerships are more or less stuck with them until they can find prospective drivers to take them home.
 Simply put, these cars cannot be sold back to the companies that produced them.

-The only exception would be in the case of lease-returns, wherein the dealership didn’t fully purchase the undesirable cars and may ship them back to the manufacturer, where they would be put up for auction and ideally resold at a minimal loss.
+The only exception would be in the case of lease-returns, depending on the agreement.
+In this case, the dealership didn’t fully purchase the undesirable cars and may ship them back to the manufacturer, where they would be put up for auction and ideally resold at a minimal loss.

-Auctioning Them Off – There are plenty of auction houses across the country that will take in most new or slightly used vehicles, especially luxury models.
+There are plenty of auction houses across the country that will take in most new or slightly used vehicles, especially luxury models.
 The biggest drawback is that the dealership will probably have to sell their vehicles for much less than they paid for them.
-Not to mention the fees associated with the auction process, as well as the time and resources it can take to see a viable return on their investment.
+Plus, there are fees associated with the auction process.

-Renting Them to Customers – Every car, regardless of the year or mileage, is going to need servicing and repairs from time to time, which is great when you can get it done for no or minimal cost at the dealership garage.
-Since some maintenance can take a few days, returning clients can borrow them to get around temporarily.
+Every car, regardless of the year or mileage, is going to need servicing and repairs from time to time, which is great when you can get it done for no or minimal cost at the dealership garage.
+Since some maintenance can take a few days, dealerships may keep a few vehicles on hand and let returning clients borrow them to get around temporarily while they wait for their cars to be fixed.

-Scrapping Them – Although it’s rare, the final resort a dealership can take is to sell their unsold vehicles to a scrap yard.
+Although it’s rare, the final resort a dealership can take is to sell their unsold vehicles to a scrapyard.
 Of course, this would be the least appealing and cost-effective option, especially if the vehicles are relatively new.
 However, used car dealers may benefit from this by getting rid of older, less valuable models.

 How Can Customers Get The Best Deals?